edkrueger/eco395m-2022-fall/homeworks/1-homework.md

 ## Problem 0 - (0 points)
 Some initial setup.
 a) Create a new private repository on GitHub
-b) Add me and the TAs as collaborators
+b) Select "Settings>Collaborators>" and add "edkrueger", "ericschulman" and "mynameisphatcao" as collaborators
 c) Clone the repository locally

 ## Problem 1 - (10 points)